Mental & Social Health Services at John Jay College of Criminal Justice

 John Jay Mental & Social Health Services Master’s Program

-Of the students who received a mental health services master's degree from John Jay, 58% were white.
-This is above average for this degree on the natiowide level.
+Of the students who received a mental health services master's degree from John Jay, 53% were white.
+This is typical for this degree on the natiowide level.
+In the mental health services master's program at this school, racial-ethnic minorities make up 43% of degree recipients.
+That is 2% better than the national average.*

 The following table and chart show the race/ethnicity for students who recently graduated from John Jay College of Criminal Justice with a master's in mental health services.